rbnis/terraform-hcloud-k3s/README.md

 That's all it takes to get started!

 Pin to a specific module version using `version = "..."` to avoid upgrading to a version with breaking changes.
-Upgrades to this module could potentially replace all master and worker nodes resulting in data loss.
+Upgrades to this module could potentially replace all control-plane and worker nodes resulting in data loss.
 The `terraform plan` will report this, but it may not be obvious.

-Create an Hetzner Cloud Kubernetes cluster with one master and a node:
+Create an Hetzner Cloud Kubernetes cluster with one control-plane and a node:

 ```bash
 terraform apply